MerosCrypto/Meros/docs/Protocol/Transactions.md

 - signature: BLS Signature that proves the Merit Holder which earned the newly minted Meros wants this person to receive their reward.

-Claim inputs are hashes of Mints which have yet to be claimed.
-The Claim's singular output is to an Ed25519 Public Key with the amount being the sum of the Mint amounts.
+Every Claim must have at least 1 input.
+Claim inputs must be Mints, where the specified output is to the sender.
+The Claim's singular output is to an Ed25519 Public Key with the amount being the sum of the input amounts.
 The specified key does not need to be a valid Ed25519 Public Key.

-signature must be the BLS signature produced by the Mint's designated claimee signing `"\1" + mint.hash + mint.index + claim.output.key`, where `mint.hash` takes up 32 bytes and `claim.output.key` takes up 32 bytes, for every input, and then aggregating the produced signatures (if there's more than one).
-If the Mints are for different BLS Public Keys, the designated claimee is the aggregated BLS Public Key created from every unique BLS Public Key.
+signature must be the BLS signature produced by the Mint's designated claimee signing `"\1" + mint.hash + mint.index + claim.output.key`, where `mint.hash` takes 32 bytes, `mint.index` takes 1 byte, and `claim.output.key` takes 32 bytes, for every input, and then aggregating the produced signatures (if there's more than one).
+If the Mints are for different BLS Public Keys, the designated claimee is the aggregated BLS Public Key.

 Claim hashes are defined as `Blake2b-256("\1" + signature)`, where signature takes up 48 bytes.